GavinMendelGleason/blog/entries/graphql_in_fourteen_days.md

 existing, and very well designed (if not so brilliantly documented) [Juniper](https://github.com/graphql-rust/juniper).

+Juniper is really great and we can recommend it, but be wary of the Junpier book.
+It is pretty badly out of date.
+You're better off reading the code examples and automatically generated rust docs.

 This toolkit lets you develop GraphQL endpoints directly from your rust datastructures when you have a static schema, or to generate a dynamic schema yourself.